jaspector

 Monday through Friday, 7:30 a.m. to 4:00 p.m.

-Typical inspection sequence: Foundation before concrete, framing complete before finish materials, and final completion; electrical, mechanical, and plumbing inspections occur at similar stages.
+Typical sequence: Foundation before concrete, framing complete before finish materials, and final completion; electrical, mechanical, and plumbing inspections occur at similar stages.

-Do I need a building permit in Shreveport, LA?
+01 Do I need a building permit in Shreveport, LA?

 A permit is required whenever an owner, agent, or contractor proposes to construct, enlarge, alter, repair, move, demolish, or change occupancy of a structure, or construct/alter/repair/move listed building systems such as HVAC, boilers, electrical, elevators, furnaces, incinerators, plumbing and gas piping, signs, and sprinkler/fire extinguishing systems.

-How much does a building permit cost in Shreveport, LA?
+02 How much does a building permit cost in Shreveport, LA?

+Building permit fees in Shreveport, LA are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $31.50.
 Fees are calculated as: New residential construction: $0.13 per square foot for one-, two-, or three-unit dwellings; $0.21 per square foot for townhouses/patio homes; repairs/alterations/renovations: $4.20 per $1,000 of valuation; miscellaneous items such as fences, paving, retaining walls, and pools: $4.25 per $1,000.
 Plan check fee: 25 percent of permit fee for plan review on new construction, remodels, and additions.

-How do I apply for a building permit in Shreveport, LA?
+03 How do I apply for a building permit in Shreveport, LA?

-1. Confirm zoning and site-plan needs with the Metropolitan Planning Commission if the project changes use, needs site-plan approval, or needs a certificate of occupancy.
+To apply for a building permit in Shreveport, LA, follow these steps: 1.
+Confirm zoning and site-plan needs with the Metropolitan Planning Commission if the project changes use, needs site-plan approval, or needs a certificate of occupancy.
 2. Create a MyGovernmentOnline account and start the applicable building, electrical, mechanical, plumbing, demolition, fence, roof, driveway, generator, pool, or accessory structure application.
 3. Upload plans, specifications, and any required site plan.
 Two complete plan sets are typically required.
 4. Staff routes plans for building-code, drainage, flood, fire, and zoning review as applicable.
 5. Pay permit fees once approved.
 6. Permit is issued after all required reviews are approved; applicants are notified by phone, fax, or letter.

-How long does it take to get a building permit in Shreveport, LA?
+04 How long does it take to get a building permit in Shreveport, LA?

-What work is exempt from building permits in Shreveport, LA?
+05 What work is exempt from building permits in Shreveport, LA?

-How do I schedule a building inspection in Shreveport, LA?
+06 How do I schedule a building inspection in Shreveport, LA?

-Other cities in Caddo Parish
+Other jurisdictions in Caddo Parish.

-View all Caddo Parish jurisdictions →
+All Caddo Parish jurisdictions →